ZeqinYu/FSTS/README.md

 ---

 ## 🌍 Support Future FSTS Development
 The FSTS dataset has been primarily developed through self-funded effort.
-To extend it into **FSTS vX** with more realistic and diverse tampering scenarios, we are looking for research partners or sponsors interested in supporting this work.
+We are now preparing **FSTS vX**, with expanded scale and richer tampering diversity.
+If you are interested in supporting or collaborating, please reach out: kimjyu@foxmail.com